jmleglise/beachfront-vacation-home-rental/src/content/homepage/english/-index.md

 # Location
   - title: "Location"
     image: "/images/hp_location_beachfront.jpg"
-    content: "An ideal location, this quiet house is just a 10-minute retreat from the vibrant heart of Ouistreham.
+    content: "An ideal location, this quiet rental house is just a 10-minute retreat from the vibrant heart of Ouistreham.
 Simply cross the street to be at Riva Bella, the finest beach on the Côte de Nacre with its 3 km of fine sand, perfect for evening strolls or enjoying a cocktail at the beach bar 'La Paillotte' just 50 meters."
     bulletpoints:
       - "Ouistreham is a lively seaside town."
+      - "luxury villa near D-Day beaches"
       - "2 hours and 15 minutes from Paris via the Normandy motorway."
       - "All amenities immediately accessible."
     button: